Radial and Non-Radial Oscillations of Inverted Hybrid Stars: Introduction

 The Bodmer-Witten-Terazawa hypothesis~\cite{Bodmer:1971we, Witten:1984rs, Terazawa:1979hq} suggests that QM with comparable amounts of $u, \,d, \,s$ quarks, also called strange quark matter (SQM), might be the ground state of baryonic matter at the low (zero) temperature and pressure.
 A recent study~\cite{Holdom:2017gdc} demonstrated that $u, d$ quark matter ($ud$QM) is, in general, more stable than SQM and the ordinary nuclear matter at a sufficiently large baryon number beyond the periodic table.
 Such bulk absolute stability allows the possibility of up-down quark stars consisting of $ud$QM~\cite{Zhang:2019mqb,Ren:2020tll, Wang:2019jze,Xia:2020byy, Xia:2022tvx,Cao:2020zxi,Yuan:2022dxb,Wang:2021byk,Li:2022vof,Restrepo:2022wqn}, in addition to strange quark stars consisting of SQM~\cite{Bodmer:1971we, Witten:1984rs, Terazawa:1979hq,Farhi:1984qu,Alford:2007xm,Weber:2004kj,Haensel:1986qb,Alcock:1986hz, Zhou:2017pha,Weissenborn:2011qu,Xu:1999bw,Yang:2023haz}.

-The absolutely stable QM that constitutes pure quark stars is physically different from that inside the conventional hybrid stars (i.e., compact stars consisting of an HM crust with a QM core)~\cite{Alford:2004pf,Alford:2013aca,Blaschke:2022egm,Contrera:2022tqh}, because the latter is not stable at zero pressure and originates from the deconfinement of hadronic matter at the star center.
+The absolutely stable QM that constitutes pure quark stars is physically different from that inside the conventional hybrid stars (i.e., compact stars consisting of an HM crust with a QM core)~\cite{Alford:2004pf,Alford:2013aca,Blaschke:2022egm,Contrera:2022tqh,Paschalidis:2017qmb,Nandi:2017rhy,Christian:2018jyd,Bauswein:2018bma,Montana:2018bkb,Bauswein:2019skm,Li:2021sxb,Li:2022ivt,Miao:2020yjk,Miao:2023jqe,Constantinou:2023ged,Guo:2023som,Sotani:2023zkk}, because the latter is not stable at zero pressure and originates from the deconfinement of hadronic matter at the star center.
 Additionally, the HM equation of state (EOS) inside compact stars is subject to larger uncertainties due to the lack of knowledge at the intermediate pressure range~\cite{Oter:2019rqp, Kurkela:2014vha}.
 Therefore, considering the absolutely stable QM hypothesis, QM can transit to HM inside the quark stars if the latter becomes more stable than the former in the unexplored regions.
-Such matter composition will form ``Cross stars" (CrSs)~\cite{Ren:2022loa} that consist of a hadronic matter core and a QM crust, with an inverted structure compared to the conventional hybrid stars.
+Such matter composition will form ``Cross stars" (CrSs)~\cite{Zhang:2022pse} that consist of a hadronic matter core and a QM crust, with an inverted structure compared to the conventional hybrid stars.
+The formation of CrSs requires the central pressure to exceed the critical value for chemical potential crossing, which can be achieved by quark star spin-down, accretion or merger.
+Note that such transitions (from quark matter to hadronic matter) occur at low (nearly zero) temperatures and intermediate densities, so that they do not contradict to the conventional picture of early-universe phase transitions and the standard QCD phase diagram where things are quite uncertain in corresponding regime.